 - For example, if you take out a Direct Subsidized Loan for $7,500 at the beginning of your 4 years in college or university, your balance owed will still be $7,500 when you graduate.

-However, as soon as you repaying your loan, your interest is no longer withheld, and now you are responsible for paying back the original amount of the loan, with interest now accruing.
+However, as soon as you repay your loan, your interest is no longer withheld, and now you are responsible for paying back the original amount of the loan, with interest now accruing.

 The only students who are eligible for Direct Subsidized Loans are those who can prove they have financial need, as this loan is geared toward lower-income borrowers.